AstroSnail/apexctl/README.md

 # ApexCtl

-### Control SteelSeries Apex and Apex RAW keyboards on GNU/Linux!
+### Control SteelSeries Apex keyboards on GNU/Linux!

 *Rewrite of a utility with the [same name][ApexCtl], with some influence from [Apex-Macros][ApexMacros]*